mike-lawrence/aria/README.md

 * Automated SBC by extracting user-supplied parameters (and their down-stream dependencies; requires models be written in generative order) and placing them in GQ with `_rng` functions replacing their priors.

 ### Glaring omissions
-* broken when project has spaces anywhere in absolute path
 * cross-platform support; `aria` currently *should* run on unix-like systems (Linux, MacOS, WSL) but certainly won't work on Windows yet.
 * handle within-chain parallelizing compile arguments; this *should* be easy, I just never use these, being on a meagre 4-core myself
 * tests; 😬